3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <details>
     <summary>
         <b>
-        Old method no Offset adjsutment - the new one is way better!
+        Click to expand - Old method no Offset adjsutment - the new one is way better!
         </b>
     </summary>
 <p>